14 Fabulous Road Trips from Melbourne

 Distance from Melbourne – 60 km

-Spend your afternoons here visiting wineries in the area for tastings – some favorites are Hanging Rock Winery (with amazing sculptures), Hesket Estate, Mount Macedon Winery, and Mount Towrong Vineyard.
+Spend your afternoon here visiting wineries in the area for tastings – some favourites are Hanging Rock Winery (with its amazing sculptures), Hesket Estate, Mount Macedon Winery, and Mount Towrong Vineyard.

 Contributed by Kimmie from Adventures and Sunsets